ArastheProgrammer/JavaStudentRegister/README.md

-Basic OOP and programming knownlege about Java programming language
+Basic OOP and programming knownledge about Java programming language